 - Move during the summertime, instead of the winter.
 This is how you can avoid the “snowbirds” (a local pet term for people from the north who spend their winters in the warmer climate).

 - There’s lots of available parking in Florida.
-You won’t be required to have a special permit for parking a moving vehicle.
+Moving vehicles do not require special parking permits.

 - Try not to consume all of the good food and beverages in your new state at once.
 Though, if you want to try, we recommend the fresh seafood and a local craft beer.
 A slice of key lime pie can also begin your local culinary adventures.